Become a Board Member

 Candidates who are interested in running for a school board position must file a Declaration of Candidacy with the King County Elections office during the filing period.

 The filing period begins the Monday two weeks before Memorial Day and ends the following Friday.
-For the November 2017 election, the filing period is May 15 – May 19, 2017.
 There is no filing fee for school board positions.

 For step-by-step instructions, please refer to King County’s Candidate Manual.